 - Do I need to reassess the filing status I’m using?

-For instance, maybe you could be putting more money in your 401k or contributing to an IRA or Health Savings Plan.
+For instance, maybe you could be putting more money in your 401(k) or contributing to a Roth IRA or Health Savings Plan.
 What about reducing your taxable income by gifting money to your kids or contributing to a grandchild’s 529 plan.